What paperwork do I need to sell my house?

 Title deeds

-Another key document you’ll need when selling a home is the title deed, which proves you’re the legal owner of the property.
+Another key document you’ll need when selling a home is the title deeds, which proves you’re the legal owner of the property.

 If you can’t find it, check with your mortgage lender first, to see if they’re holding onto it for safekeeping.
 Your conveyancer or solicitor who handled the initial purchase is also another good place to check.